 For this, grab your iPhone or Google Pixel or any Android phone, and say one of the spells to see the ‘magic’.
 So, even if you may not be the Chosen One to fight against the Dark Lord or fly away on a broom, that doesn’t mean you cannot cast Harry Potter spells.

-A list of Harry Potter spells that work on your iOS and Android phones
+Here are some Harry Potter spells that work on your iOS and Android phones

 Lumos and Nox